Sherlock Holmes: A Game Of Shadows | 2011

 Baker Street and the famous digs at 221B are a set built at Leavesden Studios in Hertfordshire, the former Leavesden Aerodrome factory, where Mosquitos and Halifax Bombers were once manufactured.
 The disused facility was used as a studio to film the first Pierce Brosnan Bond movie, GoldenEye, and went on to be home to the Harry Potter films.

-Multi-purpose location, the Old Royal Naval College, King William Walk, London SE10, crops up a few times, first providing the bustling streetmarkets of Victorian London through which Holmes tails Irene Adler (Rachel McAdams), just as it had done for the previous Sherlock Holmes.
+Multi-purpose location, the Old Royal Naval College, King William Walk, London SE10, crops up a few times, first providing the busy streetmarkets of Victorian London through which Holmes tails Irene Adler (Rachel McAdams), just as it had done for the previous Sherlock Holmes.

 It’s a double-cross of course and Holmes finds himself confronting her four minders.
 The fight, too, is staged in Greenwich, but in the covered walkway alongside the Queen’s House, overlooking the Old Royal Naval College.